dutrevis/data-stack-setup/README.md

 ## How to use

 1. Access your local machine's Terminal;
-2. Clone this repository into your favorite folder;
+2. Clone this repository into your favorite folder and browse to it;
-3. Enter this repository folder;
 3. Execute the `stack_setup.sh` bash file using the following command:
 ```bash
 bash ./stack_setup.sh